Josh Rutledge: Amateur career

-Rutledge attended Cullman High School, where he was a four-year starter on the baseball team.
+Rutledge attended Cullman High School in north-central Alabama, where he was a four-year starter on the baseball team.
 In 2006, he had a batting average of .436 with five home runs and 33 runs batted in (RBIs).
 Cullman was the runner-up in the Class 5A state championship.
-In 2007, his senior season, Rutledge hit .454 with 12 home runs and 69 RBI, and he helped his team win the state championship.
+In 2007, his senior season, Rutledge hit .454 with 12 home runs and 69 RBI and helped his team win the state championship.
 The Birmingham News and the Alabama Sports Writers Association named him the Class 5A Player of the Year.

-Ruledge enrolled at the University of Alabama and played shortstop for the Alabama Crimson Tide baseball team.
+Rutledge enrolled at the University of Alabama and played shortstop for the Alabama Crimson Tide baseball team.
 In 2008, as a freshman, he started 61 games and led the team in batting average (.369), hits (99), runs scored (62), and stolen bases (16).
-He became the second freshman to ever lead the team in hitting.
+Rutledge became the second freshman to ever lead the team in hitting.
 From March 26 to May 10, he had a 28-game hitting streak, the third-longest in school history.
-In 30 SEC games, he batted .406, and his 56 hits led the league.
+In 30 SEC games, He batted .406, and his 56 hits led the league.
 The following season, Rutledge batted .305 with five home runs and 44 RBIs.
 He was named to the All-SEC first team.

-In 2008 and 2009, he played collegiate summer baseball in the Cape Cod Baseball League for the Yarmouth-Dennis Red Sox.
+In 2008 and 2009, Rutledge played collegiate summer baseball in the Cape Cod Baseball League for the Yarmouth-Dennis Red Sox.

 Professional career

 Colorado Rockies

-The Colorado Rockies selected Rutledge in the third round of the 2010 Major League Baseball Draft, and he signed with the team on June 25.
+The Colorado Rockies selected Rutledge in the third round of the 2010 Major League Baseball Draft and he signed with the team on June 25.
 That season, he played 11 games for the Northwest League's Tri-City Dust Devils.
 The following season, he played for the Modesto Nuts of the California League.
-He batted .348 with 9 home runs and 71 RBI and was named the league's player of the week twice.
-Rutledge was then moved up to the Tulsa Drillers of the Class AA Texas League in 2012.
+Rutledge batted .348 with 9 home runs and 71 RBI and was named the league's player of the week twice.
+Rutledge was then moved up to the Tulsa Drillers of the Double–A Texas League in 2012.
 He hit .308 with 13 home runs and 35 RBI.

 Rutledge was called up to the major league Rockies in 2012 to play shortstop while Troy Tulowitzki was injured.
-Rutledge made his MLB debut on July 13.
-In his first 145 at bats, he batted .345 with 24 extra base hits.
+He made his MLB debut on July 13.
+Over his first 145 at bats, Rutledge hit .345 with 24 extra base hits.
 Towards the end of the season, he injured his quadriceps and batted .197 in September.
-He finished his first major league season with a .274 batting average, 8 home runs, and 37 RBI.
+Rutledge finished his first major league season with a .274 batting average, 8 home runs, and 37 RBI.
 A natural shortstop, Rutledge began playing other infield positions in 2014.

 Los Angeles Angels of Anaheim

-On December 11, 2014, the Rockies traded Rutledge to the Los Angeles Angels of Anaheim for Jairo Díaz.
-Rutledge spent half of the season in Triple-A with the Salt Lake City Bees, hitting .286 with 6 home runs and 34 RBI in 81 games before being traded to the Boston Red Sox in July 2015.
+On December 11, 2014, the Rockies traded Rutledge to the Los Angeles Angels of Anaheim in exchange for Jairo Díaz.
+He spent half of the season in Triple-A with the Salt Lake City Bees, hitting .286 with 6 home runs and 34 RBI in 81 games before being traded to the Boston Red Sox in July 2015.